simonebraga/middleware_technologies_2022/projectA/documentation.md

 ### Step 4 (Data cleaning, enrichment and analysis)

 The Spark Streaming engine reads the data from the Kafka topic.
-Some predefined metrics are periodically recomputed and made persistent.
-At every moment the back-end user can read the Kafka topic where the metrics are stored.
+Some predefined operations are applied to the input data and results are made persistent.
+At every moment the back-end user can read the Kafka topic where the results are stored or perform some analysis on the data through the Spark SQL engine.

 _In case the values come from a simulation, the first two steps are replaced with a single "simulation" step.
 As already stated, from the perspective of the back-end, this complexity is hidden._